oSumAtrIX/osum-player/README.md

 ## 🖼️ Previews

-Get a glimpse into osum!player and it's features.
+Get a glimpse of osum!player and it's features.

 ### ▶️ Player